A $2.7 million capital campaign to help a singular school

 — Hannah O. Heine, SFA Class of 2006

 Why does SFA go to all the trouble of maintaining such an exceptional culture?
 Quite simply because it produces exceptional young men and women.
 There’s something in an SFA graduate that you recognize when you meet one, a confidence and a strength of character that’s hard to put your finger on.
-It can be quantified.
+It cannot be quantified.

 It’s a track record of consistent, year-upon-year excellence that few other schools our size can match, and why St. Francis has been twice designated a US Department of Education National Blue Ribbon School of Excellence.